telosys-tools-bricks/telosys-vscode/README.md

 ### Features for Telosys bundles of templates
 - ".vm" files : syntax coloration
 - ".vm" files : auto-completion based on snippets
+- "templates.cfg" (bundle) : syntax coloration

 ### Icons for all Telosys standard files and folders